mz0121coder/100-days-of-code/README.md

 Also received further guidance in the after hours kumospace.
 I am enjoying this week very much.

-Link to work: [FS modules workshop](https://github.com/mz0121coder/fs-modules-workshop) Link to work: [Building a REST API workshop](https://github.com/mz0121coder/building-rest-api-workshop)
+Link to work: [FS modules workshop](https://github.com/mz0121coder/fs-modules-workshop)

+Link to work: [Building a REST API workshop](https://github.com/mz0121coder/building-rest-api-workshop)

+### Day 63: May 12nd, 2023.

+Today's Progress: - Overview of REST APIs, had a guest talk from Nadeem & Ely at Talis on this topic.
+Continued yesterday's group workshop by implementing basic middleware.
+I will probably review notes & react flashcards later in the day.

+Thoughts: It will take some time for the new concepts to sink in but I'm looking forward to the hackathon tomorrow, it will be a good way to practice.

 <!--
 ### Day 0: February 30, 2016 (Example 1)